-Most beef aficionados will be familiar with this Japanese beef, but what makes wagyu so special?
+Most meat aficionados will be familiar with this Japanese beef, but what makes wagyu so special?

-For some it conjures up a vision of a fatty yet flavoursome cut of beef, and others have ideas of pampered cows being fed beer and listening to classical music.
+For some, ‘Wagyu’ conjures up a vision of a fatty yet flavoursome cut of beef, while others will have visions of pampered cows being fed beer and listening to classical music.

-But let’s cut to the chase – why is the Japanese beef so special?
+But let’s cut to the chase – what really sets Wagyu apart from the herd?

-A super beef of sorts, wagyu is known for its marbled appearance and for being so tender it actually melts in your mouth.
+A ‘super beef’ of sorts, Wagyu beef is known for its marbled appearance and for being so tender it actually melts in your mouth.

-Originally, the Japanese used wagyu as work animals, because of their robust stature and physical endurance.
-Over the years, the breed has become revered to the point that in 1997 the Japanese Government declared it as a national treasure and banned exports of the cattle to other countries.
+Originally, the Japanese used Wagyu as work animals, because of their robust stature and physical endurance.
+Over the years, the breed has become revered to the point that in 1997 the Japanese Government declared Wagyu as a national treasure and banned exports of the cattle to other countries.

-However some embryos and live cattle had already been exported from Japan to the US from where Australia sourced their first wagyu genetics in the early to mid-1990s.
-Since then, Australian producers have now grown their cattle numbers significantly to the extent that Australia produces more wagyu cattle outside of Japan.
+However, some embryos and live cattle had already been exported from Japan to the US, from where Australia sourced their first Wagyu genetics in the early to mid-1990s.
+Since then, Australian producers have now grown their cattle numbers significantly, to the extent that Australia produces more wagyu cattle outside of Japan than anyone else.

 Most of the beef from this production is now exported, with a proportion being consumed here in Australia where demand is also increasing.

 Its abundance of fat ensures a tender, juicy and flavoursome eating experience.
-The fat in wagyu has a melting point lower than the human body temperature – making it melt in your mouth.
+The fat in Wagyu has a melting point lower than the human body temperature, which is what makes it melt in your mouth.

-But wagyu is not only mouth-wateringly delicious, it’s proven to be good for you too.
-Wagyu has a higher amount of monounsaturated fats (the good fats) and omega 3 and 6 than other beef.
+Best of all, Wagyu is not only mouth-wateringly delicious, it’s proven to be good for you, too.
+Wagyu comes packed with a higher concentration of monounsaturated fats (the good fats), omega-3 and omega-6 than other beef.